What Is Spiritual Abuse in Marriage & How to Heal

 - Trauma symptoms, like nightmares, negative views of the world, and hypervigilance

-5 ways of healing from spiritual abuse
+9 ways to heal from spiritual abuse in marriage

 If you’ve been victimized by a perpetrator of religious or spiritual abuse, there are steps you can take to move toward healing: